Milwaukee Project: The Project

-Program
+Funding for the project was provided by The National Institute of Handicapped Research, in Washington DC.

 Heber selected 40 newborns from this district.
 All had a mother with an IQ lower than 75.
 In many cases the father was absent.
 The newborns were randomly assigned to an experimental and a control group.
 Mothers of children in the experimental group received education and vocational rehabilitation.The children attended an onsite Infant/Child Care program where they received a high quality educational program designed to develop language and cognitive skills.
 They also received three balanced meals a day.
 They stayed there five days a week, seven hours a day.
 When the children were six the program ended and the children attended local schools.
 Both the experimental group and the control group were tested an equal number of times throughout the project.

 Findings

 According to Heber and colleagues, by age six all of the children from the experimental group had higher IQs than all of the children from the control group.
 Mean IQ was 120 in the experimental group and 87 in the control group.
 After the children left the program their IQs started declining.
 By the time both groups were ten years old the IQs of the children of the experimental group had decreased to 105.
 Mean IQ in the control group was 85.

 At age 14, the children in the experimental group had a mean IQ ten points above that of the control group, but the scholastic achievement scores of the experimental group were not better than those of the control group.
 Both groups performed in school as would be expected from children with a mean IQ of 80.
 For this reason, Arthur Jensen has suggested that the Milwaukee Project did not produce permanent intelligence gains, but that the IQ gains it showed were due to an indirect form of "teaching to the test".